vornit/The-Social-Auction-Network/docs/week5.md

 Wrote the features and used technologies listed and explained (use e.g. screenshots to illustrate) Did the evaluation of meeting the client requirements

+### Pertti:
+Implemented multi-currency functionality and language selection (works only locally)

 ## OWASP top ten week 5 considerations:
 These are the week five security considerations tjat can be also found in the final report: